 \section{Conclusion}

-In this paper, we have systematically studied the deformations of the shuffle product by addition of a superpostion term.
+In this paper, we have systematically studied the deformations of the shuffle product by addition of a superposition term.
 Fortunately, this study provides necessary and sufficient conditions for the objects (antipode, Ree ideal, bases in duality) and operators (infinite convolutional series, primitive projectors) to exist together with their consequences.
-We have established a local system of coordinates for the (infinite dimensional) Lie group of group-like series.
-This system is the perfect analogue of the well known theorem of Wei-Norman which holds for every finite dimensional Lie group.
+We have established a local system of coordinates for the (infinite-dimensional) Lie group of group-like series.
+This system is the perfect analogue of the well-known theorem of Wei and Norman which holds for every finite-dimensional Lie group.